maximbilan/iOS-QuickBlox-File-Uploader-Downloader/README.md

 }];
 </pre>

-For simple way to download file use <a href="https://github.com/maximbilan/MBFileDownloader">MBFileDownloader</a>:
+For a simple way to download a file use <a href="https://github.com/maximbilan/MBFileDownloader">MBFileDownloader</a>:

 <pre>
 MBFileDownloader *fileDownloader = [[MBFileDownloader alloc] initWithURL:[NSURL URLWithString:objectAccess.urlWithParams] toFilePath:filePath];